Everything you need to know about the Rocket League Ranked system, including the new Supersonic Legend rank.

 Within each game mode, you will get a separate rank, for example, you can achieve different ranks in doubles and solos.
 When playing competitive, you will initially have to go through 10 placement games to get placed in your designated rank.
 The placement games will allow Rocket League to determine how good you are and then place you with players of similar abilities.

-Which game modes can I get ranked for in Rocket League?
+Which game modes can I play in Rocket League Ranked?

 You can get ranked within the following game modes: